z33pX/Stock-Price-Prediction-With-Indicators/README.md

 Graph
 -

-All indicators can be visualised by setting the corresponding variable.
+All indicators can be visualised by setting the corresponding variable (The MACD graph will be completed soon).
 ```
 draw_ATR=True
 draw_MACD=True